roshinc/git-mapping-app-ts/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`

+## Running the Project

+Before running the project, you need to build the TypeScript files by running the command `npm run build`.
+This will compile the TypeScript code and generate the `index.js` file in the `dist` folder.

+Once the build is complete, you can start the project using the command `node dist/index.js`.

+Make sure to update the `.env` file based on the `.env.example` file in your project before running the project.

 ## Running the tests

 Run the tests using the command `npm run test`.